-The South Atlantic Fishery Management Council's (Council) Snapper Grouper Advisory Panel (AP) discussed Amendment 49 via webinar on April 21-23, 2021, and in-person on April 18-20, 2022.
-The Snapper Grouper AP also received an update on development of the amendment
+The South Atlantic Fishery Management Council's (Council) Snapper Grouper Advisory Panel (AP) discussed Amendment 49 to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP; Amendment 49) via webinar on April 21-23, 2021, and in-person on April 18-20, 2022.
+The AP also received an update on development of the amendment during their October 19-21, 2021, webinar meeting and had no additional comments at that time.